katheroine/html_css.lab/html/doc/elements/text_items/README.md

 The `i` element represents a span of text in an *alternate voice or mood*, or otherwise offset from the normal prose in a manner indicating a different quality of text for readability reasons.
 This would be a range of text with different semantic meaning than the surrounding text.

+The content inside is typically displayed in italic.

 #### Use cases

 * *Alternative voice or mood*